tail-ed/tailed-ui/README.md

 # Testing your components with storybook

+Storybook is a great tool that allows components to be previewed in an interactive environment.
+It also allows the creation of unit tests which can be run through the browser client.

-Storybook and its dependencies should already be installed as a dev dependency after `npm install` is run.
+Storybook and its dependencies should already be installed as dev dependencies after `npm install` is run.

 ## Using storybook
 Storybook can be run by running